Click to expand each section of the FAQ.

 If you do not complete your course within the time limit, you must formally withdraw before the expiration date in order to receive a W on your transcript.
 If you do not withdraw before the expiration date, you will receive an F. If you need additional time to complete your course, you can request a 6-month extension for self-paced online courses for a fee of $65 per credit hour.
 It is your responsibility to keep track of your expiration date.
 We will not notify you when your course is about to expire.

 Students from outside the University may take as may courses at once as they like, but we strongly suggest no more than two courses at a time.
-CU-Boulder degree students from the College of Arts and Sciences, the Journalism and Mass Communication Department, and the Leeds School of Business may take up to two courses at once, and may petition their dean to take more than two.
+CU-Boulder degree students from the College of Arts and Sciences, the Journalism and Mass Communication Program, and the Leeds School of Business may take up to two courses at once, and may petition their dean to take more than two.

 You may enroll in self-paced courses at any time.
 Term-based courses have specific enrollment periods that change every term.
 Go to this link for information on term-based courses.